A math game out now on the App Store, Google Play, and Mac App Store

 Four moments from real play: a solo run mid-clock, a shared board with a trade in progress, mixed-level lanes, and the summary at the end.

-Solo Rush screenshot: three equations with blank tiles, a score of 1,240, a three-streak, three hearts, a 1:24 clock, and a rack of eight number and operator tiles along the bottom
+Solo Rush screenshot with equations, a timer, hearts, and a rack of number and operator tiles

 Solo Rush